SoyGema/Startcraft_pysc2_minigames/README.md

 Before creating a minigame, I encourage you to run the alredy developed ones to see wich task are subdivided into each minigame as the design could be important .
 The minigame title gives us a description of the goal
 You might find in this repo new maps created for investigate in explotation-exploration dilema and some programming about the functions of different units .

-## SentryDefense , ForceField and HallucinIce Project
+## SentryDefense , ForceField , HallucinIce  and FlowerFields Projects

 In this repo, besides information about currentminigames, you will find my own minigames development .
 In projects section you can know more about the state of the art and in docs and new_minigames folder you can find the map.
 In SentryDefense, a arrowhead TerranVSProtoss Melee is proposed .
 In ForceField,an imbalanced situation between Sentry and Zerg units forces sentry to use forcefield, adding terrain disposition.

-1.- [SentryDefense](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryDefense): Protoss VS Terran Melee
+1.- [SentryDefense](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryDefense): Protoss VS Terran Melee.

-2.- [ForceField](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryForceField): Learn about Sentry forcefield function
+2.- [ForceField](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryForceField): Learn about Sentry forcefield function.

-3.- [HallucinIce](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryHallucination): Learn how to play with hallucination
+3.- [HallucinIce](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/SentryHallucination): Learn how to play with hallucination.

-4.- [FlowerFields](): Defeat protoss photon cannon
+4.- [FlowerFields](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/FlowerFields): Defeat protoss photon cannon .

 ![alt tag](https://github.com/SoyGema/Startcraft_pysc2_minigames/blob/master/Images/Captura%20de%20pantalla%202017-09-18%20a%20las%2020.14.14.png)